lasso-js/lasso/README.md

 * Register a custom dependency to support dependencies that compile to JS or CSS
     * Examples:
         * Register a dependency handler for "less" files to compiles Less to CSS
-        * Register a dependency handler for "rhtml" files to compiles Raptor Template files to JS
+        * Register a dependency handler for "marko" files to compiles Marko template files to JS
 * Register a custom bundle writer
     * Examples:
         * Upload bundles to a resource server that backs a CDN instead of writing them to disk